Leslie Frost: Education policy

 Under Frost, the number of universities in Ontario increased from four to twelve.
 As finance minister in 1943, the total provincial investment in education was just over $13 million.
 Upon his retirement in 1961, the education budget for Ontario was $250 million.

 Social policy

 The Frost government was the first to pass laws providing penalties for racial, ethnic, and gender discrimination on private property; these laws, introduced in the early 1950s as the Fair Employment Practices Act and Fair Accommodation Practices Act, started a movement in Ontario politics that produced the Ontario Human Rights Code in 1962 and later legislation.
 Frost's government also introduced legislation to ensure women received equal wages.
 His government also introduced voting rights for First Nations.
+When confronted by J.A.
+McGibbon, a judge from Lindsay and fellow fishing companion, regarding an anti-discrimination law about property, Frost told him that his attitudes towards people of color were out of date.

 Frost's government oversaw great expansion in the role of government.
 Under his leadership, Ontario greatly expanded its schools, highways and hospitals.
 Under his leadership Ontario created the 400 series of superhighways, most notably the Macdonald-Cartier Freeway better known as Highway 401.

 Frost's government oversaw the federation of the old City of Toronto with twelve surrounding municipalities to become Metropolitan Toronto.